microsoft/ML-For-Beginners/Web-App/1-Web-App/README.md

 if __name__ == "__main__":
     app.run(debug=True)
 ```

+> 💡 Tip: when you add [`debug=True`](https://www.askpython.com/python-modules/flask/flask-debug-mode) while running the web app using Flask, any changes you make to your application will be reflected immediately without the need to restart the server.
+Beware!
+Don't enable this mode in a production app.

 If you run `python app.py` or `python3 app.py` - your web server starts up, locally, and you can fill out a short form to get an answer to your burning question about where UFOs have been sighted!

 Before doing that, take a look at the parts of `app.py`.